IEA-Paris/PPIAS/articles/collective-intelligence-is-needed-to-ensure-beneficial-artificial-intelligence.md

   - firstname: Patricia
     lastname: De Soarez
     positions_and_institutions:
-      - institution: " University of São Paulo"
+      - institution: "University of São Paulo"
         positions:
           - Associate Professor at the Department of Preventive Medicine
     social_channels: